-According to the statistics of the Centers for Disease Control (CDC)approximately 1 in every 2 American has a diagnosible mental health or addiction disorder.
+According to the statistics of the Centers for Disease Control (CDC), approximately 1 in every 2 Americans has a diagnosable mental health or addiction disorder.
 These statistics are up from prior years.
 Of those, a little more than half will seek treatment.
 Based on the numbers in any given year there are approximately 80 million people who could benefit from psychotherapeutic treatments.
 The CDC states that while fewer than half of adults get the help they need, less than one-third of children get help.
 To review the statistics go to www.cdc.gov/omhd/amh/factsheets/mental.htm.

 The best time to see therapy is early on.
 When treatment begins early, the benefits are that you will stop the progression that could lead to a more serious diagnosis and that you have begun treatment with more emotional and mental resources to make the treatment more efficient and effective.

 At Specialized Therapy Associates, we have psychologists and therapists on staff who are specifically trained to assess and diagnose disorders and to provide treatment that is both preventive and curative.
 To provide effective and efficient treatment, therapy needs to begin with an accurate assessment and diagnosis.
 Key relational factors play into the effectiveness of treatment.
 At STA, we have the proprietary Induction Process which enhances the process of therapy.
 Sign up for our eNewsletter to learn more about relational factors and STA’s induction process.
-To do a self assessment visit our web page at www.specializedtherapy.com/self_assessment_checklists.php To schedule an appointment for an assessment contact our intake department at 201-488-6678 or if out of state, 855-STATALK or register for an appointment at www.specializedtherapy.com/specialized_therapy_appointment.php
+To do a self-assessment visit our web page at www.specializedtherapy.com/self_assessment_checklists.php To schedule an appointment for an assessment contact our intake department at 201-488-6678 or if out of state, 855-STATALK or register for your first time therapy session at www.specializedtherapy.com/specialized_therapy_appointment.php

 Dr. Vanessa Gourdine, Director